twilio/twilio-go/twilio/rest/serverless/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreateEnvironmentParams struct
+Other parameters are passed through a pointer to a CreateEnvironmentParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **DomainSuffix** | **string** | A URL-friendly name that represents the environment and forms part of the domain name.
 It can be a maximum of 16 characters.
  **UniqueName** | **string** | A user-defined string that uniquely identifies the Environment resource.
 It can be a maximum of 100 characters.

 ### Return type